What is BPA?

 - Never microwave in plastic!
 Microwaving makes it easier for the BPA to leave the container and get into your food.
 Instead, put your leftovers on a plate, then microwave them, and eat from the plate.

 - Say no thanks to receipts.
 According to Johanna Rochester, PhD, Senior Scientist from The Endocrine Disruption Exchange, "BPA that coats the receipt paper is absorbed through the skin.
 If you need to keep them, store them in a ziploc bag, as BPA can transfer to your wallet, money, and purse.
 Do not let children play with receipts or put them in their mouths.
-If you work in the service industry, wash your hands often (do not use hand sanitizer, as this can increase absorption) and ask your employer to provide latex gloves."
+If you work in the service industry, wash your hands often (do not use hand sanitizer, as this can increase absorption) and ask your employer to provide gloves."

+There is good news!
 BPA is known to leave your system pretty quickly.
 This means that if you stop coming into contact with it, most of the BPA will be out of your system within a day or two.
 Making small changes really does add up!

 Although BPA leaves the body quickly, we are constantly being exposed to it.
 BPA is especially harmful for babies and pregnant women.
 These are both times in life that are considered "critical periods" because so much is changing and growing quickly.